 Do all these courses be fulfilled in BPIEN?

-Yes, there are a total of 10 courses in the BPIEN to be completed full time for 8 months, or part-time within 12 months.
+Yes, there are a total of 8 courses in the BPIEN to be completed within an 8 month or 32-week period.

 If I take this bridging program and get the graduate certificate can I work as a registered nurse?